Kailani Craine: Early career

 Craine started skating at the age of eight.
 Tiffany Chin became her coach in 2010.
-She began appearing internationally on the junior level in 2012.
+Craine won gold at the 2010-11 Australian Championships at the novice level.
+She placed fourth at the 2011-12 Australian Championships at the junior level.

+2012-2013 season

+Craine competed at the 2012 Cup of Nice placing twenty-third in the junior women level.
+She competed in 2012 Ice Challenge finishing seventeenth.
+In December, Craine competed at the 2012–13 Australian Championships and won her first junior national title.

 2013–2014 season

-Craine debuted on the ISU Junior Grand Prix series and won her second junior national title.
-In March 2014, she made her first ISU Championship appearance at the World Junior Championships in Sofia, Bulgaria; she did not advance to the free skate after placing 35th in the short program.
+Craine debuted on the ISU Junior Grand Prix series at the 2013 JGP Kosice.
+She placed twenty-fifth in the short program and eighteenth in the free skate, finishing twenty-first overall.
+In December, Craine won her second junior national title at the 2013–14 Australian Championships.
+In March 2014, she made her first ISU Championship appearance at the 2014 World Junior Championships in Sofia, Bulgaria; she did not advance to the free skate after placing 35th in the short program.

 2014–2015 season

-In December 2014, Craine won her third junior and first senior national title at the Australian Championships.
-Ranked second in the short program and first in the free skate, she outscored the defending senior champion, Brooklee Han, by 2.18 points overall.
-Making her senior international debut, she took the silver medal at the Toruń Cup in January 2015.
+In December 2014, Craine won her third junior and first senior national title at the 2014-15 Australian Championships.Ranked second in the short program and first in the free skate, she outscored the defending senior champion, Brooklee Han, by 2.18 points overall.Making her senior international debut, she took the silver medal at the Toruń Cup in January 2015.
 Craine placed twelfth at the 2015 Four Continents Championships in Seoul, South Korea, and sixteenth at the 2015 World Junior Championships in Tallinn, Estonia.